PyO3/pyo3/guide/src/get_started.md

 [Rust](http://www.rust-lang.org/) bindings for [Python](https://www.python.org/).
 This includes running and interacting with Python code from a Rust binary, as well as writing native Python modules.

+You can either write a native Python module in Rust, or use Python from a Rust binary.

 * User Guide: [stable](https://pyo3.rs) | [master](https://pyo3.rs/master)

 * API Documentation: [master](https://pyo3.rs/master/doc)